callumgoddard/Adorn-o/README.md

 ### Adding the bass guitar digital waveguide

 To be able to render audio output the contents of the `waveguide_model` folder from: [https://github.com/callumgoddard/bass_guitar_waveguide_model](https://github.com/callumgoddard/bass_guitar_waveguide_model) are required to be placed within: `Adorn_o/waveguide_model`.

+## Acknowledgements
+### Updated Synpy:
+Synpy is required as part of the musical feature analysis.
+However the version provided here: https://code.soundsoftware.ac.uk/projects/syncopation-dataset/repository/show/synpy has not been updated to work on python 3.

+An updated version for python 3 is provided within: `Adorn_o/feature_analysis/synpy`.

+Its functionality has been updated to be compatible with functions within `Adorn_o`.
+This is not a comprehensive conversion.
+Conversion to python 3 was conducted using `2to3` and manually updating specific legacy syntax that was not updated.

 ## Contact